Rexypoo/docker-signal-desktop/README.md

 This is the name of [this image on DockerHub].

+## Updating the image

+From time to time [Signal] may experience security updates.
+To ensure you have the latest build of this image you can run the following:

+`docker pull rexypoo/signal-desktop`

 ## [Entrypoint Helper]

 This image uses an [entrypoint helper] script to manage permissions within the docker container.